jaystrand/code-pro/README.md

 # Code-Pro

 ## Description

-CodePro is a web application designed to help students test their knowledge of HTML, CSS or JS concepts.
-Users can take a quiz consisting of  multiple choice questions related to HTML, CSS, and JS, and receive immediate feedback.
-They can also retake the quiz by going back to the home screen.
+CodePro is a web application designed to help students test their knowledge of HTML, CSS, or JavaScript concepts.
+Users can take a quiz consisting of multiple-choice questions related to HTML, CSS, and JavaScript and receive immediate feedback.
+They can also retake the quiz by returning to the home screen.

 ## Installation

-First, clone the repository using the following "git clone https://github.com/hydro8188/code-pro.git".
-Next, go to the project's directory using "cd code-pro".
-Open the index.html file in your wed browser to start using the CodePro site.
+First, clone the repository using the following command "git clone https://github.com/hydro8188/code-pro.git".
+Next, navigate to the project's directory using "cd code-pro".
+Open the "index.html" file in your web browser to start using the CodePro site.

 ## Usage

-This site is used for coding beginners to test their knowledge on coding topics they've learned during a coding bootcamp
+This site is used by coding beginners to test their knowledge of coding topics they've learned during a coding bootcamp.

 ## Credits

-Jermaine Strand, Deepthi Girija Thampi, Yunis Emre Ertas, Coding Bootcamp TAs Technologies Used: HTML, CSS, JavaScript
+Jermaine Strand, Deepthi Girija Thampi, Yunus Emre Ertas, Coding Bootcamp TAs.

+## Technologies Used

+HTML, CSS, JavaScript.

 ## Resources

 Bootstrap, W3Schools.com, Microsoft.com, https://wallpaperaccess.com/full/5277922.jpg

 ## License

-Copyright (c) 2024 Jermaine Strand
+Copyright (c) 2024 All Rights Reserved.